 Cowboy-hat-wearing ambassadors greet travelers at the city’s state-of-the-art airport.
-The golden dome of the state capitol overlooks downtown, where renovated historic buildings and architecturally striking modern structures stand side by side.
+The golden dome of the Colorado State Capitol overlooks downtown, where renovated historic buildings and architecturally striking modern structures stand side by side.
 Classic steak houses sit comfortably next to innovative eateries, with bold, young chefs creating culinary masterpieces.

 The city boasts many upscale hotels, including several hip, boutique hotels; the historic Brown Palace Hotel and Spa, where kings, presidents and the Beatles have stayed; and sleek accommodations with attention-to-detail service and luxurious amenities.